bf2799/GroupMealSignups/README.md

    m.
 Fill L1 with "Event ID"
    n.
 Fill M1 with "Trigger ID"
    o.
 Fill N1 with "Form ID"
    p.
-Fill O1 with "Check Below to Update"
+Fill O1 with "Check Right to Update"
    q.
-Click on O2.
+Click on P1.
 Click on Insert-> Checkbox
 9. Ensure the sheets are in order.
 If not drag to reorder.
 From left to right:
    1. "Group Meal Signup"
    2. "Group Meal Creation"